-Studies on the dietary spectrum include the following fish species from bycatch: whiting (30 ind.), sprat (10 ind.), spiny dogfish (4 ind.), and thornback ray (10 ind.).
-Under laboratory conditions, the absolute length (TL, with an accuracy of 0.1 cm) and weight (with an accuracy of 0.01 g) of the collected specimens were measured.
+Studies on the dietary spectrum include the following fish species from bycatch: whiting (30 ind.), sprat (10 ind.), spiny dogfish (3 ind.), and thornback ray (10 ind.).
+The absolute length (TL, with an accuracy of 0.1 cm) and weight (with an accuracy of 0.01 g) of the specimens were measured.
 The stomachs of the studied organisms were weighed using a balance, and the food mass of each individual was calculated as the difference between the weights of full and empty stomachs.